 The cliffhanger ending made us definitely want to read the second book, so it’s a good thing Shadows is slated for release next month.
 There were so many loose ends left dangling, and while we don’t need everything tied up neatly, we just want some answers and some resolution when it comes to certain characters.

-Disclosure: We borrowed Ashes from the local library.
-I am an Amazon associate.
+Disclosure: I borrowed Ashes from the public library.

 © 2012 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.